zkonduit/ezkl-docs/Command_Line_Interface.md

 ## CLI tutorial 👾

 You can easily create an `.onnx` file using `pytorch`.
 For samples of Onnx files see [here](https://github.com/onnx/models).
-For a tutorial on how to quickly generate Onnx files using python, check out [pyezkl](https://github.com/zkonduit/pyezkl).
-You'll also need an `input.json` file with sample inputs and outputs of your model (Note: input shape is no longer needed since this is now inferred by the library).
+To see how to generate Onnx files using python, check out <a href="https://github.com/zkonduit/ezkl/blob/main/examples/notebooks/" target="_blank"> the notebooks.</a>.
+You'll also need an `input.json` file with sample inputs and outputs of your model.

-Sample onnx files are also available in `./examples/onnx`.
+Sample onnx files are also available in <a href="https://github.com/zkonduit/ezkl/blob/main/examples/onnx/" target="_blank"> the repo </a>.

 #### Initializing the project
 To generate a proof on one of the examples, first install `ezkl` [!ref](/getting_started)